oschrenk/notes/berlin.md

 [Radisson Blu Hotel](http://www.radissonblu.com/hotel-berlin)

-DOn't know the prices but they have an [astonishing aquarium](http://www.flickr.com/photos/corinnawitt/4526192887/)
+Don't know the prices but they have an [astonishing aquarium](http://www.flickr.com/photos/corinnawitt/4526192887/)

 ## Sightseeing ##